 - Best running headphones: best workout buds for gym, running and sports

-Adidas Adizero Pro – a pinnacle of running shoes innovation
+Adidas Adizero Pro: running shoe innovation

 Running shoe manufacturers work in long development cycles so it would be hard to say when the idea of the Adidas Adizero Pro was conceived or whether the development of the shoes have been affected by the success of the Nike ZoomX Vaporfly NEXT%.